ChatFAQ/ChatFAQ/sdk/README.md

-# Riddler SDK
+# ChatFAQ SDK

 This SDK assists you on 2 main tasks:

-- Creating FSM Definitions on a Riddler server
+- Creating FSM Definitions on a ChatFAQ's back-end server

-- Hosting RPCs (Remote Procedure Calls) to serve when a session's FSM connected to a Riddler server reach the call.
+- Hosting RPCs (Remote Procedure Calls) to serve when a session's FSM connected to a ChatFAQ's back-end server reach the call.

 ## Installation